NonequilibriumDynamics/NormalHermiteSplines.jl/docs/src/Riesz-representers.md

 **References**

 [1] A. Balakrishnan.
-Applied Functional Analysis. // New York: Springer-Verlag, 1976.
+Applied Functional Analysis, New York, Springer-Verlag, 1976.

 [2] N. Aronszajn, Theory of reproducing kernels, Tranzactions of the AMS.– 950 – Vol.68.